wahidsuman/Medprephub-/content/posts/appendicitis-for-neet-pg.md

 date: "2025-08-17"
 ---

-# Understanding Appendicitis: A Key Topic for NEET PG Aspirants

 Appendicitis is a common surgical emergency that every medical student should be familiar with, especially those preparing for NEET PG, INI-CET, or FMGE.
 Understanding its pathophysiology, clinical presentation, and management is crucial for success in these competitive exams.